Infant Development

 • Monitors child’s participation and consults as needed to help facilitate child’s inclusion.

-• Coordinates and consults with parents, child care staff and team members to develop individual program plans.
+• Coordinates and consults with parents, childcare staff and team members.

 Extra supports might also include: